Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/jetson-troubleshooting.md

 3. Otherwise, if you receive a connection refused error, the SSH server is likely still starting
    1. Wait at most two minutes
    2. Rerun `ssh sw8@192.168.2.5`
-   3. If the error persists after waiting and rerunning, reboot the robot
+   3. If the error persists, reboot the robot
    4. If the error persists even after rebooting, ask a software team member
 4. Otherwise, if the command hangs with no output:
    1. Kill the ssh command if running (press Ctrl and C at the same time)
    2. Wait at most 2 minutes
    3. Rerun`ssh sw8@192.168.2.5`
+   4. If the problem persists, reboot the robot
-   4. If the problem persists, kill the ssh command and run `ping 192.168.2.5`
+   5. If the problem persists even after rebooting, kill the ssh command and run `ping 192.168.2.5`
-   3. Let it run for about 5 seconds, then kill it (press Ctrl and C at the same time)
+   6. Let it run for about 5 seconds, then kill it (press Ctrl and C at the same time)

+      This is just a diagnostic step, at this point you will likely need to ask a software team member regardless of the result.

-      The output should look like the following if the Jetson is up
+      The output should look like the following if the Jetson is up:
       ```bash
       PING 192.168.2.5 (192.168.2.5) 56(84) bytes of data.
       64 bytes from 192.168.2.5: icmp_seq=1 ttl=57 time=48.3 ms